 Start by just clicking on the Articles category where James will lead you through all the aspects his blog contains.

 How to Build a New Habit: This is Your Strategy Guide – this is a mind changer when it comes to habit building.

 For a More Creative Brain Follow These 5 Steps.
 Many say: I’m just not creative.
 This is a lie.
 Everybody can be creative, I honestly believe that.
 This is a misconception, and those five steps will help everybody kickstart their creativity.

 The Paradox of Behavior Change – find out about the myth of Radical Change that we all believe in.

 6 Truths About Exercise That Nobody Wants to Believe – and this leads me to the next (b)log.

-Whitney was a game changer for me, and what I like about her the most is the creativity she proves when making workouts.
+Whitney was a game-changer for me, and what I like about her the most is the creativity she proves when making workouts.
 There is always something new on her channel.
 She was the one who ushered me into a fitness journey as a creative and is still with me all the way.